bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_simple_flow.md

 This code will execute as an synchronous task - though the data flow itself will run in it's own thread.
 This method will continue execution when all data was read from the source and posted into the data flow.
 This does not mean that your data has arrived at the destination yet - but reading from the source was done successfully when this method returns.
-To operate totally asynchrounously, you can use the `ExecuteAsync()` method.
+To operate totally asynchronously, you can use the `ExecuteAsync()` method.

 Now we want to wait for the Data Flow pipeline to finish.
 So we add this line to our code